taberdar/sampledata/covid/readme.txt

        'DeathsPerMillionRolling7Days'],
       dtype='object')

-countries.db
-Sqlite database containing country data (original in docker-databases git repo) (use sqlitebrowser to view the database)

-covid.db
+covid_data.db
-Sqlite database containing covid data (original in docker-databases git repo) (use sqlitebrowser to view the database)
+Sqlite database containing covid and countries data(original in docker-databases git repo) (use sqlitebrowser to view the database)